Adventure Time: Explore the Dungeon Because I Don't Know!

-Adventure Time: Explore the Dungeon Because I Don't Know! (stylized as Adventure Time Explore the Dungeon Because I DON'T KNOW!) is a 2013 video game directed by Tomm Hulett and developed by WayForward Technologies with the help of Pendleton Ward under license from Cartoon Network Interactive.
-It is published by D3 Publisher for Microsoft Windows, Wii U, PlayStation 3, Xbox 360 and Nintendo 3DS.
-This is the second game based on the animated television series Adventure Time after 2012's Adventure Time: Hey Ice King!
-Why'd You Steal Our Garbage?!!.
-The game was announced on May 14, 2013.
+Adventure Time: Explore the Dungeon Because I Don't Know! (stylized as Adventure Time: Explore the Dungeon Because I DON'T KNOW!) is a 2013 action-adventure game developed by WayForward Technologies and published by D3 Publisher in North America and in PAL regions by Namco Bandai Games for PlayStation 3, Xbox 360, Windows, Nintendo 3DS, and Wii U. It is the second game based on the animated television series Adventure Time, following Hey Ice King!
+Why'd You Steal Our Garbage?!!
+(2012).
 The game includes voice acting from major characters and four-player cooperative multiplayer, except in the 3DS version, which has no multiplayer.
-Upon release, the game received unfavorable reviews.

-The game was removed from digital storefronts on March 31, 2018, due to the expiration of Little Orbit's Adventure Time license.
+The game was delisted from digital storefronts on March 31, 2018, due to licensing issues.

 Plot

 The game begins with Princess Bubblegum entreating the player (as one of the various playable characters) to investigate the large and secret Royal Dungeon that lies below the Land of Ooo.
 Several prisoners have been escaping, but as the prison is supposed to be impossible to escape, Bubblegum is stumped as to how the prisoners are escaping and entreats the player to explore the dungeon because "I don't know".
 As the game progresses several characters are unlocked and become playable characters through various situations.
 It is briefly suspected that Ice King is releasing the prisoners, but he is shown to have only been in the dungeon to create large Fionna and Cake ice statues.
 The game eventually leads up to a battle between the player(s) and a giant pink blob that is revealed to be Princess Bubblegum's parents.
 About a thousand years ago she was gestated within the blob and was later expelled from its mass.
 Bubblegum explains that she grew up to become more independent and became a princess.
 She kept the blob in the Royal Dungeon, but over time the mass expanded and inadvertently released the prisoners.
 This causes the Ice King to angrily demand to know how old Bubblegum is and she replies that she is 827 years old, which horrifies him.
 Finn questions Bubblegum's rationale for covering up the secret of her parents, only for Marceline to defend Bubblegum by saying that the others would have done the same for their parents.
 However, as a result of the player's fight against the blob, it is unable to reform and turns into a set of bubbles, one of which kisses Bubblegum on the cheek.